carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

-**The _Carbon Component library_ provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
+**The _Carbon component library_ provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
 Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.**

 ## Quick start